google/yamlfmt/README.md

 NOTE: Recommended setup if this is your first time installing Go would be in [this DigitalOcean blog post](https://www.digitalocean.com/community/tutorials/how-to-build-and-install-go-programs).

 You can also download the binary you want from releases.
 The binary is self-sufficient with no dependencies, and can simply be put somewhere on your PATH and run with the command `yamlfmt`.
+Read more about verifying the authenticity of released artifacts [here](#verifying-release-artifacts).

 You can also install the command as a [pre-commit](https://pre-commit.com/) hook.
 See the [pre-commit hook](./docs/pre-commit.md) docs for instructions.